jksinton/Convert-Election-Results/README.md

-# Convert-Election-Results
+# Convert Election Results
-Convert the election results from Harris County, Texas, to csv format.
+This package provides a python module to convert the [election results](http://www.harrisvotes.com/ElectionResults.aspx) of Harris County, Texas, into csv format.
+It accepts as input the PDF canvass report for the entire county.
+E.g., [General and Special Elections of November 2016](http://www.harrisvotes.com/HISTORY/20161108/canvass/canvass.pdf).
+The canvas reports are archived [here](http://www.harrisvotes.com/ElectionResults.aspx).
+Please not that it does not process the cummulative reports.
+It also generates a separate csv file for each office or proposition being tallied.
+The module will correct common errors on the OCR, but the final output is not accurate and requires manual review.

 ## Python Dependencies:
   * [pytesseract](https://github.com/madmaze/pytesseract)